janschill/cern-solid-code-investigation/report/report.md

 Additionally, efforts are put into the development of a Solid operating system (SolidOS), which can be deployed onto the data pod and supports the browsing of one's pod, editing files, parsing, and showing the data in a meaningful manner and other useful additions, such as Solid Panes, which is a set of Solid-compatible apps.
 These are useful for the richness of SolidOS.
 The core idea is to enable the operating system of Solid to bring an interface to the diverse group of linked data on a data pod.
 One core example is, that it aims at allowing a sensible representation of objects, which can extend to an address book showing all contacts of a user.

-TODO: Show case some existing Solid solutions and talk about the government efforts in Flanders, Belgium,
+TODO: Show case some existing Solid solutions and talk about the government efforts in Flanders, Belgium and UK

-Applications enriching the ecosystem by improving the personal life like task managers or other initiatives are also being developed on by the community.

 ## Introduction CERN
 TODO: maybe more here

-CERN or the European Organization for Nuclear Research is a European organization with its main site in Switzerland focussing on particle physics with the largest laboratory in the world.
+CERN or the European Organization for Nuclear Research is the largest particle physics laboratory in the world, with its main site in Switzerland.
 It maintains the world's highest energy accelerator, the Large Hadron Collider, and houses a broad scientific program.
-With employees from all 23 member states it accounts to a total of roughly 4400 staff members and paid personnel, as well as welcoming around 12500 scientist from all around the globe.
+With staff members, users, collaborating scientist and students from all around the globe it accounts to a total of 12,500.
-Great challenges arise when managing this number of scientist and their experiments.
+Great challenges arise when managing this number of scientists and their experiments.
 CERN has closed this gap by creating and maintaining several reliable software projects and a robust infrastructure.

 A number of relevant open-source applications shall be introduced in the next section.